 I was fired from my job a few months ago and fell behind on my mortgage payments.
 My house then went into foreclosure.
-Recently, I got hired as a consultant for a long-term project, which pays really well.
-Unfortunately, I don't start that work until a few weeks from now and the foreclosure sale is coming up.
-I did receive a hiring bonus though and would like to stay in my home.
-Would it be possible for me to get the house back if the foreclosure goes through?
+Recently, I was hired as a consultant for a long-term project, which pays really well.
+Unfortunately, I don't start that work until a few weeks from now, and the foreclosure sale is coming up.
+I received a hiring bonus and would like to stay in my home.
+Is it possible for me to get the house back if the foreclosure goes through?
 I live in Maryland.

 No, you won't be able to get the home back following the foreclosure.
-Some states allow foreclosed homeowners to repurchase their home after the foreclosure through what is called the “statutory right of redemption,” but Maryland is not one of them.
+Some states allow foreclosed homeowners to repurchase their property after the foreclosure sale during a post-sale "redemption period," but Maryland isn't one of them.

-You do, however, have up until the court ratifies the sale to pay off the full amount of the unpaid loan and keep the house.
-This is known as “redeeming" the home.
+You do, however, have up until the court ratifies the sale to pay off the full amount of the unpaid loan and keep the house, called "redeeming" the home.

-In Maryland, most foreclosures are nonjudicial, but with court supervision.
-After the foreclosure sale, a court must ratify (confirm) the sale to finalize it.
+In Maryland, most foreclosures are nonjudicial.
+But as part of the process, a court must ratify (confirm) the foreclosure sale.
 You have up until ratification to redeem the home.
-After that you won't get another opportunity to get your house back.
-(Ratification typically takes place 30 to 45 days after the sale, though this varies from county to county.)
+After that, you won't get another opportunity to get your house back by redeeming it.
+Ratification typically takes place 30 to 45 days after the sale, though this varies from county to county.

-In order to redeem, you must pay the full amount of the unpaid loan, plus all other lawful charges such as interest, attorney's fees, and costs.
-To find out the exact procedures for redeeming your home, check with a Maryland attorney or call the foreclosing lender.
+To redeem, you must pay the full amount of the unpaid loan, plus all other lawful charges such as interest, attorneys' fees, and costs.
+Check with a Maryland attorney to find out the exact procedures for redeeming your home.

-In addition, there are several other options that may be available to you that would allow you to keep the home, but you must act before the sale.
-For example, you could:
+Other options might be available to you that would allow you to keep the home—but you must act before the sale.
+For example, you could potentially:

-The earlier you work with your lender in the foreclosure process to come up with an alternative to foreclosure, the better.
-If you have not already contacted your lender, call it immediately to find out about different options for keeping your home.
+The earlier you work with your servicer in the foreclosure process to come up with an alternative to foreclosure, the better.
+If you haven't already done so, call the loan servicer immediately to find out about different options for keeping your home.